Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Related Work

 \subsection{XAI in Industry}

 With the increasing availability of data and compute resources in the age of Industry 4.0, AI applications in the industry become more prevalent.
-Due to the value at stake in industrial AI applications, XAI not only becomes increasingly important to ensure buy-in from stakeholders but also to understand the driving factors of outcomes in complex processes [\cite{kotriwala2021xai} \cite{ahmed2022artificial}]. \cite{ahmed2022artificial} conducted a survey on AI and XAI applications in Industry 4.0.
+Due to the value at stake in industrial AI applications, XAI not only becomes increasingly important to ensure buy-in from stakeholders but also to understand the driving factors of outcomes in complex processes \cite{kotriwala2021xai} \cite{ahmed2022artificial}. \cite{ahmed2022artificial} conducted a survey on AI and XAI applications in Industry 4.0.
 Table \ref{tab:XAI} summarises the publications surveyed by \cite{ahmed2022artificial} that were classified in the XAI area.
 Notably, the main XAI method used is SHAP \cite{lundberg2017unified} in four of seven papers with the shared objective of determining the features that have a significant influence on the outcome of the model.
 We, therefore, use SHAP as the benchmark in the following chapters of this paper.
 The remaining three papers use Local Interpretable Model Agnostic Explanation (LIME) \cite{ribeiro2016should} and bespoke XAI methods.
 The use cases vary from detecting the causes of quality variance to understanding why customers decided to buy a product but still share the same common question of "Who or what contributes to the (un)desired outcome?".
+This application of XAI deviates from the usual XAI task of understanding why a machine learning black box model makes a decision.
+The mentioned papers use a machine learning model to replicate the behaviour of an industry process.
+By applying XAI to such a model, they can then add XAI to understand the underlying process better, essentially using the machine learning model as a surrogate for the real process.

 As highlighted in Table \ref{tab:XAI}, SHAP values are one of the most popular tools for XAI in the industry due to their performance and wide availability for different models ranging from trees to deep neural networks.
-Based on cooperative game theory, SHAP calculates the contribution of each feature to the model prediction \citet{lundberg2017unified}.
-Insights on feature contribution can be used in the industry to detect the sources of quality variance as performed by \citet{senoner2022using}, who used SHAP values to detect the processes to prioritise for quality improvement and were able to reduce yield loss by 21.7\%.
+Based on cooperative game theory, SHAP calculates the contribution of each feature to the model prediction \cite{lundberg2017unified}.
+Insights on feature contribution can be used in the industry to detect the sources of quality variance as performed by \cite{senoner2022using}, who used SHAP values to detect the processes to prioritise for quality improvement and were able to reduce yield loss by 21.7\%.